-The valley of the Loire River is a scenic and protected environment
+The valley of the Loire River - a scenic and protected environment

-But there is more to the Loire valley than its castles.
+But there is much more to the Loire valley than castles.
 There are some extraordinary and fascinating historic towns in the Loire valley - for example Amboise, Blois, Orléans, Chinon, Saumur, Tours (many of these also associated with castles), and also many interesting smaller towns and villages, several among them listed among the 'most beautiful villages in France.

 The landscape along the river itself is also very attractive.
-For the large part very well maintained, planned and controlled since hundreds of years ago, it now forms a beautiful, managed landscape, in which the chateau and the river seem to fit perfectly.
+For the large part very well maintained, planned and controlled since hundreds of years ago, it now forms a beautiful, managed landscape, in which the chateau and the river seem to fit perfectly in the natural environment.

 To learn more about the highlights of the region see the Loire Valley travel guide.

 To summarise the region, UNESCO described the reason for listing the Val de Loire as a protected site:

 "an exceptional cultural landscape, of great beauty, comprised of historic cities and villages, great architectural monuments - the Châteaux - and lands that have been cultivated and shaped by centuries of interaction between local populations and their physical environment, in particular the Loire itself."